CHTC/chtc-website-source/fellowships/index.md

 -   **Friday 1 March, 2024** - final deadline for applications (applications will be reviewed on a rolling basis as they arrive.)
 -   **Friday 15 March, 2024** - end of selection period for applications.
 Those selected will be matched to work with mentors on developing a proposal - this may involve a short interview and other follow-up.
 (Interviews for selected applicants will occur on a rolling basis.)
 -   **Monday 1 April, 2024** - deadline for submission of proposals.
-(Proposals will be reviewed on a rolling basis).
+(Proposals will be reviewed on a rolling basis.)
 -   **By 15 April, 2023** - final selection of Fellows for summer 2024
--   **May-Sep** - Fellows work on projects (exact dates may depend on specific academic year constraints)
+-   **May-Sep** - Fellows work on projects.
+(Exact dates may depend on specific academic year constraints.)

 ## Funding